jupl/arabica/README.md

 ### Other Files

 #### `*.test.js`,
-Tests for components/domains/logic/etc. Some guides on tests include:
+Tests for components/domains/logic/etc. If code needs to be run before tests are executed see `setup-tests.ts` Some guides on tests include:
 - [Jest](https://facebook.github.io/jest/docs/api.html)

 #### `__snapshots__`